VolksEEG/VolksEEG/README.md

 For more information on VolksEEG (beyond this readme):
 - Further technical details may be found on [our wiki](https://github.com/VolksEEG/VolksEEG/wiki).
-- The start of a detailed project overview may be found [here](https://1drv.ms/w/s!AvEzNsBMxiAcpMBu5GTByJBZlJbeDA?e=k30pK4)
+- The start of a detailed project overview may be found [here](https://1drv.ms/w/s!AvEzNsBMxiAcpMBu5GTByJBZlJbeDA?e=k30pK4).
+- The PC Software repository may be found [here](https://github.com/VolksEEG/eeg-pc-software).
+- The Firmware repository may be found [here](https://github.com/VolksEEG/eeg-device-firmware).

 *The VolksEEG project will culminate in the creation of an open-source electroencephalogram (EEG) machine, fully-functional for clinical use.